dewww/dewww.github.io/blog/totalCostofOwnership.md

 Whether you’re ready to buy or still weighing your options, take the time to calculate the total cost of ownership for your situation.
 A clear understanding of TCO can help you make a confident, informed decision that aligns with your financial goals and lifestyle.

-Because the numbers may surprise you—and they might just reveal that taking the leap into homeownership is more affordable than you think.
+Because the numbers may surprise you, and they might just reveal that taking the leap into homeownership is more affordable than you think.